• Recipes

 Best Vegan Cheese for Pizza

+Store-bought vegan cheese shreds like Violife and Daiya are also great.
 Vegan cheeses vary in flavor and melting characteristics.
 So it doesn't hurt to try a few to find your favorite.

-Can I prep pizza dough in advance?
+Can I make pizza dough in advance?

 Absolutely.
 Prepare the dough through step 4 (kneading), but instead of placing in a warm environment, place the dough in the refrigerator for 8 to 12 hours (make sure the bowl is tightly covered with plastic wrap.
 An overnight proofing actually gives pizza dough even better flavor.